CHAPTERS 49-51

 The door opened behind them, and a voice spoke up, “I’m here!
 Finally.
 How far did we get?”

-Ganymede’s expression clouded with worry for a moment, his attention on her black eye.
+Ganymede’s expression clouded for a moment, his attention on her black eye.
 Then he smiled, gesturing her way, “This is Io, one of our main squad leaders.
 She’s agreed to work on this mission too.”

-“Sorry I’m late, had work I couldn’t get out of,” Io said, dropping into the empty seat beside Ganymede.
-“Sounds like there’s been a lot going on today.
-So, bring me up to speed.
-Where are we at?”
+“Sorry I’m late.
+Day job woes,” Io said, dropping into the empty seat beside Ganymede.
+“So, bring me up to speed, how close are we to marching orders?”

 +